 Time Out Market

 Lisbon certainly has no shortage of fantastic restaurants, bars and cafes.
-Time Out Market Lisboa, which opened in 2014 in the Cais do Sodré neighborhood, helps narrow down the options for you by putting more 32 of the city’s best – along with numerous meat, fish and vegetable vendors as well as a live music venue – under one roof.
+Time Out Market Lisboa, which opened in 2014 in the Cais do Sodré neighbourhood, helps narrow down the options for you by putting more 32 of the city’s best – along with numerous meat, fish and vegetable vendors as well as a live music venue – under one roof.
 During my second trip back to Lisbon this past June, I spent an evening sampling many of the market’s offerings with a group of friends.
 I was surprised that despite the warm summer weather we struggled to find enough space to stand inside the historic hall while we stuffed our faces with burgers, sushi, and pizza, and consumed glass after glass of beer and wine (both local and imported).
-Just like the city’s more traditional establishments, there’s an incredible energy within Time Out Market that not only makes you want to slow down and enjoy the experience but also keeps you coming back time and time again. from- A Traveling Life
+Just like the city’s more traditional establishments, there’s an incredible energy within Time Out Market that not only makes you want to slow down and enjoy the experience but also keeps you coming back time and time again.
+Grabbing a meal (or several) here is definitely one of the top things to do in Lisbon. from- A Traveling Life